yuriever/Yurie-Math/UsageDoc.md

 * **Optional fields**: All fields are optional, though including the function signature is strongly recommended for clarity.

-* **Preservation rule**: When updating existing usage messages, preserve only the fields that are already present — do not add new field types that were not previously included.
+* **Preservation rule**: When updating existing usage messages, do not add new field types that were not previously included.

+    * **This rule must be respected when updating usage!**

 ## Supported Field Types